 Of course, there’s another important reason people take fall trips: to see the changing of the leaves that give the season its name in the first place!

-Journeying to get a better view of the country’s fall colors is a longstanding tradition, and a great way to both explore new destinations and revisit favorites under a different light.
-For example, even if you’ve been to the west’s vast national parks multiple times for summer visits, there’s something about seeing them decked out in fall colors that simply can’t be replicated.
+Journeying to get a better view of the country’s fall colors is a longstanding tradition and a great way to both explore new destinations and revisit favorites.
+For example, even if you’ve been to the West’s vast national parks multiple times for summer visits, there’s something about seeing them decked out in fall colors that simply can’t be replicated.

 And one of the very best ways to take in the splendor of the fall leaves… is to get as high as possible.
-(Not like that!
-Jeez.)
+(No, not like that!)

 Rather, we’re talking about the one-of-a-kind experience of seeing the autumn colors from panoramic mountain viewpoints.